kevinolega/businessideasph/_posts/2019-03-16-presyong-kaibigan.md

 My aunt found out that I earned 30% from a sale and asked me to give her a 30% discount.
 I did two days work, spent two days worth of transportation, food and supplies on what we did and I got nothing from that task.

 In 2010, my then girlfriend (7 years) broke up with me possibly because of lack of financial progress that resulted from my poor business decisions.
+This had resulted in erasing all my progress in my job and finances and I also developed symptoms of PTSD, depresssion and anxiety that I still struggle with to this day.

 I became a very poor negotiator, closing deals at the lowest possible price and got fired by employers.
 Multiple times.